rajeshrinet/pyross/README.md

 ## Examples

 PyRoss has a formulation-agnostic and  intuitive interface.
-Once a model is formulated, stochastic, deterministic and hybrid simulations can performed through the same interface.
+Once a model is instantiated, stochastic, deterministic and hybrid simulations can performed through the same interface.
 The example below shows how to set up a deterministic SIR simulation.
 See the [examples folder](https://github.com/rajeshrinet/pyross/tree/master/examples) for more Jupyter notebook examples.

 ```Python
 #Ex1: M=1, SIR